obigrep

 is excluded because its toto

-is excluded because it doesn’t have a toto
+is excluded because it does not have a toto

 attribute.